columbladee/golang_snippets_learning/README.md

 see exampleChannelsWithGoroutines.go to build off of the noConcurrency.go example.

-see imageFetcher.go for a more concrete example.
+see imageFetcher.go subdirectory for a more concrete example.

 Goroutines and Channels by themselves are used as examples.
 Channels with goroutines are used together in safety because (to my understanding):